ABI-CTT-Group/digitaltwins-api/README.md

 * **Guidelines for clinical translation of computational physiology workflows** and digital twins via commercialisation
 * **Unified ethics application templates** that aim to maxmise data reuseablity and linking to enable our vision for creating integrated and personalised digital twins.

-Please see the [User Documentation for the Digital Twin Platform](https://docs.google.com/document/d/10dQ0Cyq0NQ1JlxPYCVtGCIY2umZrYzhAltsyRd9QhgY/edit) for more information in the current capabilities of the platform.
+Please see the [User Documentation for the DigitalTWINS Platform](https://docs.google.com/document/d/10dQ0Cyq0NQ1JlxPYCVtGCIY2umZrYzhAltsyRd9QhgY/edit) for more information in the current capabilities of the platform.

 These efforts are aimed at **supporting an ecosystem** to:
 * **Make research outcomes FAIR** (Findable, Accessible, Interoperable, and Reuseable).
 * Enable **reproducible science**.
 * **Meet data sovereignty requirements**.
 * **Support clinical translation via commercialisation** by enabling researchers to conduct clinical trials more effcienty to demonstrate the efficacy of their computational physiology workflows.
-* Provide a **foundation for integrating research developements** across different research groups for assembling more comprehensive workflows for digital twins.
+* Provide a **foundation for integrating research developements** across different research groups for assembling more comprehensive computational physiology/digital twin workflows.

-This code respository provides a python API tool to enable users to programatically connect to and interact with the Digital Twin Platform.
+This code respository provides a python API tool to enable users to programatically connect to and interact with the DigitalTWINS Platform.

-**If you find the Digital Twin Platform useful, please add a GitHub Star to support developments!**
+**If you find the DigitalTWINS Platform useful, please add a GitHub Star to support developments!**

-## Setting up the Digital Twin Platform API
+## Setting up the DigitalTWINS Platform API

 ### Pre-requisites
 - [Git](https://git-scm.com/)